Exact Schwinger Proper Time Renormalisation: Quantum tunnelling

 As a final clarifying remark, we wish to emphasize the following point\footnote{We thank Djuna Croon for discussions on this point.}.
 We know that the full effective potential should be convex: what then is the {\it physical} ingredient in our analysis which allows the potential to freeze in a non-convex state as we send $k\to 0$?
 The answer lies in the LPA that we used in order to perform the flow throughout the tunnelling study.
 The LPA assumes homogeneous fields.
-It is thus only good for describing a local EFT potential, and it excludes precisely those inhomogenous instantonic modes that are required to restore convexity in the event that the length scale $1/k$ becomes larger than the typical bubble wall size. \\
+It is thus only good for describing a local EFT potential, and it excludes precisely those inhomogenous instantonic modes that are required to restore convexity in the event that the length scale $1/k$ becomes larger than the typical bubble wall size.

 This completes our all-orders path integral derivation of the proper time renormalisation group (PTRG) equation and the discussion of its application to tunnelling using the LPA.
+The derivation is exact in the sense of Ref.~\cite{Litim:2001hk}, namely that it was derived from an all orders treatment of the deformed path integral.
+However the exact PTRG result differs from the more conventional ERG treatment of Refs.~\cite{WETTERICH1991529,WETTERICH199390,Dupuis:2020fhh,Berges:2000ew}, in that it allows one to derive the flow of couplings in the background field formalism, but not of the entire effective action.
+This qualitative distinction is as shown in Fig.~\ref{fig:loop}.

 We would like to emphasise that the techniques we have developed here can, in principle, be extended to cover effective actions that include more than one kind of particle.
 As a proof of principle, we derive in Appendix~\ref{app:fermions} the flow equation for a Lagrangian involving one scalar field and one Majorana fermion.
 As can be seen there, such cases can contain other terms in the flow equation with other mass scales in the exponential.
 If one performs a tunnelling study similar to the above for these more general cases, one might expect situations where the running does not quite freeze due to light states to which the scalar continues to couple.
 However, one can anticipate that there is still a transition from a rapidly running potential to a quasi-frozen one.
 We leave the study of generalised exact PTRG flow equations for future work.\\

 {\bf Acknowledgements:} We are very grateful to Djuna Croon and Nick Tetradis for helpful discussions and for pointing out to us key references on the topic.
 This work was supported by the STFC under grant ST/P001246/1.
 LH would like to acknowledge support by Institut Pascal at Université Paris-Saclay during the Paris-Saclay Astroparticle Symposium 2023, with the support of the P2IO Laboratory of Excellence (program “Investissements d’avenir” ANR-11-IDEX-0003-01 Paris-Saclay and ANR-10-LABX-0038), the P2I axis of the Graduate School of Physics of Université Paris-Saclay, as well as IJCLab, CEA, IAS, OSUPS, and the IN2P3 master projet UCMN.